IQSS/dataverse/doc/sphinx-guides/source/admin/integrations.rst

 The minimal configuration to support an archiver integration involves adding a minimum of two Dataverse Keys and any required Glassfish jvm options\:

-\:ArchiverClassName - the class to be used for archiving.
+\:ArchiverClassName - the fully qualified class to be used for archiving.
 For example:

-    `curl http://localhost:8080/api/admin/settings/:ArchiverClassName -X PUT -d "DPNSubmitToArchiveCommand"`
+    `curl http://localhost:8080/api/admin/settings/:ArchiverClassName -X PUT -d "edu.harvard.iq.dataverse.engine.command.impl.DPNSubmitToArchiveCommand"`

 \:ArchiverSettings - the archiver class can access required settings including existing Dataverse settings and dynamically defined ones specific to the class.
 This setting is a comma-separated list of those settings.
 Note that this list must include the :ArchiverClassName setting.
 For example: